Galls in gardens

 , flies other than midges, beetles

 .
 Galls are found on trees and shrubs and on many herbaceous plants, including grasses and ferns.
 They come in a wide variety of forms and sizes and may be very prominent or very obscure.
-Many are virtually hidden inside shoots, branches and flower stems.
-Insect and mite causers are wholly or partly enclosed by their galls, which provide them with nutrition as well as shelter and protection.
+Insect and mite causers are wholly or partly enclosed by their galls, which provide them with nutrition as well as shelter and protection while they develop.

 Most gall-causers are associated with particular species or genera of host plants.
 Well known examples include oak apples, robin’s pincushions on wild roses, nail galls on maples, limes and other trees, and red bean galls on willows and sallows.

 The number of species and their range in Britain is constantly changing, not least because of the horticultural trade.
-A recently introduced psyllid Trioza alacris producing galls on bay has been spreading north, and a mite on Fuschia, Aculops fuchsiae first recorded at Kew in 2007, may be establishing itself in southern Britain.
+A psyllid, Trioza alacris, which produces galls on bay was first found in Britain in gardens in the south, and has since spread northwards.
+A gall causing mite on Fuschia, Aculops fuchsiae first recorded at Kew in 2007, appears to be following the same route, although its spread may be limited because it may not survive harsh winters.
 These and eight other galls likely to be found in gardens and allotments are described and illustrated below.
-Members are invited to report their presence to Peter Shirley (firstname.lastname@example.org).
-Records of other galls in gardens will also be welcome, and following verification they will contribute to The British Plant Gall Society’s expanding database of gall records.
+Records of these and other galls in gardens will be welcome, either through local biological recording schemes or iRecord.

 Gall made by a fungus

-Taphrina padi "tongue gall" fungus on Prunus species
+Taphrina padi "pocket plum" fungus on Prunus species

-There are two galled and two nomal fruits.
+There are two galled and two normal fruits.